pabloariasal/jekyll-now/_posts/2017-11-29-python-decorators-from-the-ground-up.md

 Matching entries found: []
 {% endhighlight %}

 Voila.
 That's it.
 We have covered the basics of python decorators and hopefully you are now convinced of how simple and useful they are.
-This is not the end, tho, there is more stuff you can do can do with decorators that I didn't tell you.
+This is not the end of it, though, there is more stuff you can do with decorators.
 Most importantly, you can add extra generalization to your decorators by passing arguments to them:

 {% highlight python %}
 @time('seconds')